-I am thinking if I had known about using Kickstarter and seen how well people were doing using Kickstarter to crowdfund video courses, I would have done that before.
+If I had known about using Kickstarter and seen how well people were doing using Kickstarter to crowdfund video courses, I would have done that before.

 However, my whole business is all about just giving things away for free and doing live streams like on youtube or Facebook.
 I can’t be bothered to do any more online courses.

-I imagine now, one of the great opportunities if you do want to build a following and earn money online is live streaming.
+I imagine now that one of the great opportunities if you do want to build a following and earn money online is live streaming.
 That’s why I’m back to live streaming.
 I have been doing live streaming for years and having quality interactions with people live is a very good way to make connections.

 If you’re trying to do something like Kickstarter crowdfunding, doing some regular live streaming can be a really good way to get people motivated and excited about something you’re doing.

-The key thing is to stay inspired.
+The key is to stay inspired.